 Satchella grew up in Jamaica and immigrated to the United States a few years ago.
 She lived in New Jersey for a few years and decided to move because of the crime and drug problems in New Jersey.
 She found herself living in a shelter in Winchester, Virginia, but without a job and four children.
-She heard good things about Horizon Goodwill and made her way to our Mission Office where she met with one of our caseworkers.
+She heard good things about Horizon goodwill and made her way to our Mission Office where she met with one of our caseworkers and came to Horizon Goodwill looking for Employment and Housing Help.
 After completing her paperwork, she went through the On The Job training program and then was hired as a Core employee, all while moving from a shelter into her own place.
 English is her second language, and she also had to learn our bus system.
-Lacking daycare, HGI worked her work schedule around the kids' school schedule.
-She now works as a floor associate at the Winchester, Virginia, Horizon Goodwill Store and has an apartment, a car, and a steady income.
+Lacking daycare, HGI worked her work schedule around the kid's school schedule.
+She now works as a floor associate at the Winchester Virginia Horizon Goodwill Store and has an apartment, a car, and a steady income.
 The future is now looking great for Satchella.
-Her perseverance and desire to better herself for not only her own future, but that of her children, makes her a great example of what an Achiever of the Year stands for.
+Her perseverance and desire to better herself for not only her own future but that of her child and a great example of what an Achiever of the Year stands for.